 About Capitol Reef National Park

 Established in 1971, Capitol Reef National Park is a hidden treasure of cliffs, canyons, domes and bridges.
 It lies in the Waterpocket Fold, a geologic monocline – or wrinkle – extending almost 100 miles.
 Archaic hunters and gatherers first settled here.
 Explorers, Mormon pioneers and others arrived in the 1800s, settled in what is now the Fruita Rural Historic District and planted orchards of apples, pears, and peaches.
+Capitol Reef National Park is located in Utah.

 About the Capitol Reef National Park Poster